 The arena went dark with anticipation.
 The moment that 20,000 of us had been waiting five years for was about break loose.
 Bruce Springsteen with E Street Band was led through the darkness by flashlight yielding security to the Hartford Civic Center stage the night of October 2nd.
 Upon reaching the stage and strumming the first chord of his guitar to launch his “Magic” Concert Tour it would be the 53rd time Bruce and I spent an evening together.
 Him playing, me watching and listening.

-The two-and-a-half hour, 23-song concert reinforced my belief in the man, his band and their music.
+This two-and-a-half hour, 23-song concert reinforced my belief in the man, the band, and their music.
 A belief developed over the last 31 years of listening to his official and unofficial recordings while experiencing 53 live performances.

 In between songs, I asked myself a question.
 What is it about Bruce Springsteen and how he approaches his business that we can all learn from and apply in our respective businesses?